- The Myth: More Ad Spend = More AI Visibility

 - High-intent transactional keywords

-- Building AI visibility or earning AI citations
+- Building AI visibility or earning AI source mentions

-- Reaching the 65% of users who never click
+- Reaching the 65 percent of users who never click

 - Influencing voice search recommendations